MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-create-winui3-app.md

 ---
-description: This guide shows you how to use the Preview and Experimental channel versions of Windows App SDK to create a .NET and C++ apps with WinUI 3 UI.
+description: This guide shows you how to use the Preview and Experimental channel of Windows App SDK to create a .NET and C++ apps with WinUI 3 UI.
-title: Create a new project that uses the Windows App SDK ms.date: 10/05/2021 ms.topic: article
+title: Create a new project that uses the Preview and Experimental channel of the Windows App SDK ms.date: 10/05/2021 ms.topic: article
 keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui, Windows UI Library